 Investigators initially thought it may belong to a Native American person.
 However, an anonymous call to the Sheriff’s office reported the remains as belonging to Tina Sharp.
 Two months later, a forensic analysis of the teeth confirmed that they were indeed Tina’s remains.

-Most descriptions of Marty suggest that he was an unsavory individual with a criminal record and a mean demeanor.
+Most descriptions of Marty say that he was an unsavory individual with a criminal record and a mean demeanor.
 He admitted that he had a problem with his temper, and Marilyn had claimed that he tried to run her and her son over.

-During his interrogation, Marty reported to the police that his hammer with a blue handle had gone missing.
+During his interrogation, Marty offered to the police that his hammer with a blue handle had gone missing.
 He also told investigators that his stepson, Justin, might have seen something on the night of the murder without the killer detecting the boy.
 However, investigators didn’t address these statements, and the police did not arrest or interview Marty again.
 After his interrogation, Marty Smartt left Keddie and went to live in Reno for a time.
 Then he moved to Oregon and died there in 2000 from cancer-related issues.

 A few years later, Marty’s wife, Marilyn, said that she had found Tina’s bloody jacket in their basement and had given it to the police during the earlier investigation.
-However, there is no record of this ever happening.
+Unfortunately, there is no record of this ever happening.
 If she did turn in a jacket, the police, once again, did not acknowledge it as evidence.

 Marilyn later said in a 2008 documentary that she believed Marty was the perpetrator and that he had even confessed in writing to her.
 In a letter, Marty purportedly said: